+Begin exactly where our San Juan Canyon Road ride begins.
 Park on the Alameda (which is a street) just south of Highway 156.
 Ride south on the Alameda.
 Immediately you hit a three-way intersection, where the wide San Juan Canyon Road (the route for our ride of the same name) takes off to the L, then in 50 more feet a small road (which will turn to dirt) goes straight and the obvious main road curves to the R. There are no street signs.
 Take the road to the R and stay on it until you reach the intersection of it (now finally signed “San Juan Grade Rd”) and Crazyhorse Rd. in 9 miles.
 It’s uninterrupted climbing, then a little rolling, then uninterrupted descending (the sawtooth elevation profile in the Mapmyride map is bogus).
 At the intersection, turn around and ride home.
 Now go check out the mission, the State Park, and the town of San Juan Bautista.

-Adding Miles: Our ride is a leg of a popular local loop that turns R onto Crazyhorse at our turn-around and works its way around to School Rd. and back to your starting place.
+Adding miles: Our ride is a leg of a popular local loop that turns R onto Crazyhorse at our turn-around and works its way around to School Rd. and back to your starting place.
 Crazyhorse isn’t especially good riding, but School is, a charming, very small back road clinging to the sidehill and giving you fine views of the hills to the north while it follows the Five Rules of Dodgeball: dodge, duck, dip, dive, and dodge.

-About 8 miles to the east is Cienega Rd. (“see EN uh guh”), the most popular bike route in the area, an easy, charming, and gorgeous (in April) meander through riparian oaks and small, unpretentious farms I would do as an out-and-back (18 miles one way), but locals do as a loop, returning on Hwy 25, which is reputed to be good.
+About 8 miles to the east is Cienega Rd. (“see EN uh guh”), the most popular bike route in the area, an easy, charming, and pretty (in April) meander through riparian oaks and small, unpretentious farms I would do as an out-and-back (18 miles one way), but locals do as a loop, returning on Hwy 25, which is reputed to be good.
 Heading south away from Hollister, Hwy 25 is also good.
 But Hwy 25 is the road to Pinnacles National Park, and since they upgraded Pinnacles from a National Monument the traffic must have gotten worse.
 A longer ride that’s reputed to be worth doing is Road J1 from Paicines to Panoche.